 Q. What gives with the $19.99 price jump anyway?

 A. Actually, the $19.99 wasn’t anything new.
 It’s been there for years.
 What most people missed about the price was that it was for a plan with 1TB of cloud storage.
-Mostly for those that use Lightroom CC instead of Classic.
-That plan has been in place since 2017 when Adobe first came out with Lightroom CC.
+Mostly for those that use Lightroom CC (with cloud storage) instead of Classic.
+That same exact $19.99 plan has been in place since 2017 when Adobe first came out with Lightroom CC, and has been on the website since 2017.

 If you ever went to Adobe’s website you saw that plan along side the $9.99 plan which included the same programs but only 20GB of cloud storage for those of you that use Classic instead of CC.